ericPantarotto/nestJS_completeGuide/notes.md

 **<span style='color: #8accb3'> Note:** we cannot call `.where()` a second time, it would cancel the first one.

 `getOne(), getRawOne(), getMany(), getRawMany()` executes the query.

+## **<span style='color: #6e7a73'> Production Deployment**

+### **<span style='color: #6e7a73'> Understanding the Synchronize Flag**

+the entire purpose of that `synchronize: true` flag is to make sure that whenever type ORM starts up, it's going to take a look at our different entities.
+It's going to look at the structure of them and then modify our database to suit exactly the structure of your entities.

+This is extremely uncommon behavior.
+There are very few SQL frameworks out there, not only for TypeScript and JavaScript, but for other languages as well that behave in this manner.
 <!---
 [comment]: it works with text, you can rename it how you want